Tuesday, 1 April 2025

 As discussed in the earlier post, (below) I purchased 2ea LiTime 230AH lithium batteries, and had them shipped to my my freight forwarder in Miami, and thence to Curacao.

-One of these turned out to be defective, which LiTime acknowledged.
-Unfortunately LiTime was unwillng to replace it without first receiving the defective unit back, meaning it had to be shipped back to the USA at my expense.
+One of these turned out to be defective.
+LiTime acknowledged this but was unwillng to replace it without first receiving the defective unit back, meaning it had to be shipped back to the USA at my expense.
 Shipping would cost $631USD to airfreight from Curacao. (the only option) The battery currently sells for $614USD.

 Given the cost involved in returning the defective battery, (I sent LiTime a copy of the quote) I asked them to simply ship the replacement to Miami, and I would pay (again) to ship to Curacao.
 I did not ask them to do anything more than deliver a functioning battery to the same location in the USA as they had originally.
 My ask was that they make an exception to their ‘return of defective’ requirement, given the cost.
 To me, this seems reasonable.
 Fully aware of the situation they responded as follows: